Memorial Field Renovation

 Q: What is the timeline for the project?

 A: Bids are scheduled to be opened on Feb.
-19 and awarded on March 18.
+21, extending the original date by two days at the request of contractors, and awarded on March 18.
 Work is scheduled to start this April and last until February/March of 2021, with interruptions for the 2019 and 2020 fall seasons.
 The Board is considering an alternate option: an unbroken period from this April to August 2020 with the field not used for the 2019 fall season.

 Q: Where will student-athletes practice and compete during the renovation?